-Repairs To Damaged Bridge On I-93 In Medford Could Extend To Wednesday
+Repairs To Damaged Bridge On I-93 In Medford Could Cause Delays For 6-To-8 Months

-MEDFORD (CBS) – Drivers are being told to avoid Interstate 93 in Medford if possible Tuesday as repairs continued on an extensively damaged bridge.
+MEDFORD (CBS) – Drivers are being told to avoid Interstate 93 in Medford if possible as repairs continued Tuesday on an extensively damaged bridge.
+The state’s Highway Administrator said traffic delays and lane closures could last 6-to-8 months until permanent repairs are finished.

-A truck carrying an oversize load hit an overpass on 93 South Monday afternoon, causing a traffic mess at rush hour.
-It happened by Exit 24 at Roosevelt Circle, where Route 28 crosses over the highway.
+A truck carrying a large metal structure hit an overpass on 93 South around 3:20 p.m.
+Monday, damaging the bridge at Roosevelt Circle and causing a traffic mess for the afternoon rush hour.
+It happened near Exit 24 where Route 28 crosses over the highway.

-Crews worked through the night on repairs, but only two lanes of traffic are getting by on that side of the highway Tuesday.
+Crews worked through the night on repairs, but only two lanes of traffic were getting by on that side of the highway Tuesday.
 Drivers are also restricted from going over the eastbound bridge.

-MassDOT said there will be lane closures all day while a damaged beam and a section of the bridge deck is demolished.
-The work might extend into Wednesday’s commute.
+MassDOT said there will be lane closures while a damaged beam and a section of the bridge deck are demolished.

-“It’s going to be rough going throughout the entire day today.
-Well into tonight and we’re hoping, but there’s a possibility that tomorrow morning’s commute could also be impacted,” State Highway Administrator Jonathan Gulliver told WBZ-TV Tuesday.
+“The goal is to get it open for tomorrow morning, but I have to tell you it is a complicated bridge right now.
+It is looking more and more like tomorrow morning’s commute is also going to get impacted.
+Once that is done, once we have it stabilized, we will open traffic up underneath the southbound barrel so people can travel underneath the bridge again safely,” State Highway Administrator Jonathan Gulliver told reporters Tuesday afternoon.

+“The Roosevelt Circle on top of the bridge is going to have a lane restriction in place for some period of time.
+We are going to be removing somewhere between three and five feet of concrete.
+There’s going to be lane restrictions in place, that’s likely going to be months before we get a design done where we can go in and do a full repair and open Roosevelt Circle back up to it’s full capacity.”

 The agency has put up message boards on I-93 as far away as the New Hampshire border to alert drivers about the work zone.